 A letter from groups representing federal workers, as well as whistleblower and taxpayer advocates, raised concerns about the future of the board.

+The MSPB is a three-person board which hears appeals of lower level personnel decisions.
 The Board hears whistleblower cases and is the backstop for maintaining a non-partisan, professional civil service as the sole enforcement body on many cases.
 It has not had a quorum since just before President Trump took office.
 The MSPB needs a quorum of two to act.
-The term of the single sitting member, Mark A. Robbins, is scheduled to end on February 28.
+The term of the single sitting member, Mark A. Robbins, ended on February 28.

 In one case Kim Farrington, an aviation safety inspector for the Federal Aviation Administration (FAA), has been waiting for a resolution for over nine years.
 Farrington says she was harassed and fired for exposing safety concerns.
 In another case, Toni Savage, an officer with the Army Corps of Engineers, reported fraud involving millions of taxpayer dollars.
 Her case remains stuck in legal limbo.

 Advocates, including the National Whistleblower Center, Project on Government Oversight, Taxpayers Protection Alliance consider the current situation untenable.
 They call for ensuring the MSPB has a quorum of board members who agree that whistleblowers are crucial for the continued protection of the professional civil service.